roflmuffin/CounterStrikeSharp/docs/src/content/docs/admin-framework/defining-admins.md

 ## Adding Admins

 Adding an Admin is as simple as creating a new entry in the `configs/admins.json` file.
 The important things you need to declare are the SteamID identifier and the permissions they have.
 CounterStrikeSharp will do all the heavy-lifting to decipher your SteamID.
-If you're familar with SourceMod, permission definitions are slightly different as they're defined by an array of strings instead of a string of characters.
+If you're familiar with SourceMod, permission definitions are slightly different as they're defined by an array of strings instead of a string of characters.

 ```json
 {